-A scientific collaborator of ours has filed and received an IND with the FDA to conduct a phase II clinical trial with EFFIRMA in fibromyalgia patients.
-We plan to fund this double-blind placebo controlled phase II clinical study which is designed to enroll up to 90 patients with fibromyalgia.
-Through September 30, 2008, we have incurred approximately \$104,000 of costs related to our development of EFFIRMA TM, of which \$85,000 was incurred during 2007 and \$19,000 was incurred during 2008.
+A scientific collaborator of ours has filed and received an IND with the FDA to conduct a phase II clinical trial with flupirtine in fibromyalgia patients.
+Our scientific collaborator also received institutional review board (IRB) approval to conduct this study.
+Through June 30, 2009, we have incurred approximately \$112,000 of costs related to our development of flupirtine, of which \$85,000 was incurred during 2007 and \$27,000 was incurred during 2008 and \$0 during 2009.
+During 2008, we obtained an option to license issued and pending patent applications relating to flupirtines use in the treatment of ophthalmic indications.
+We are seeking potential U.S. and international corporate partners for the further development of flupirtine for various indications.